-- Connectivity and Normalisation– simplifies connectivity of different devices, protocols and a variety of data formats into one software interface to ensuring continuous connectivity, accurate data streaming, interaction between various devices and harmonised data formats.
-Simplified data transforms and normalization is an important AEP function.
+- Connectivity and Normalisation– Simplifies connectivity of different devices, protocols and a variety of data formats into one software interface to ensuring continuous connectivity, accurate data streaming, interaction between various devices and harmonised data formats.
+Simplified data transformation and normalization is an important AEP function.

-- Analytics– uses algorithms for a variety of calculations, from basic data clustering to predictive analytics obtaining the most value from data-stream.
-The best AEPs will provide both no-code (automatic) as well as custom algorithm & analytics hosting & operation.
+- Analytics– Uses algorithms for a variety of calculations, from basic data clustering to predictive analytics obtaining the most value from data-stream.
+The best AEPs will provide both no-code (automatic) as well as custom algorithm & data analytics hosting & operation.

-- External interfaces– include APIs, libraries, SDKs and gateways facilitate integration with third-party systems and to enable leverage of the rest of the IT ecosystem.
+- External interfaces– Include APIs, libraries, SDKs and gateways facilitate integration with third-party systems and to enable leverage of the rest of the IoT ecosystem.

 Key Advantages of an IoT Application Enablement Platform (AEP):